 Titles And Text

-Opening lines make for really popular trivia questions, because they’re easy to write and score.
+Opening lines make for really popular trivia questions about books and literature, because they’re easy to write and score.
 Check out my list of great opening lines in literature here, and my list of even more great opening lines in literature here.

 Where does the book Fahrenheit 451 get its name?